 Medieval mystics — calculating the number of Christ's wounds — have arrived at a whopping total of 5,466, but the 5,461 wounds that resulted from the scourging and the crown of thorns are of minor importance compared to the wounds Jesus received in his hands and feet during the crucifixion and the wound in his side when he was stabbed with a lance.

-When Christ was stabbed in the side, blood and water flowed from the wound (John 19:34).
-John 19:34: But one of the soldiers with a spear pierced his side, and forthwith came there out blood and water.
+When Jesus was stabbed in the side, blood and water flowed from the wound (John 19:34).
 Since blood is central in the Eucharist and water in the baptism, we have here those two liquids that are necessary for salvation.
 Thus the church is born through Christ's wounds in the same manner as Eve was born from the side of Adam.